Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Introduction

 \section{Introduction}

 State-of-the-art deep neural networks ~\cite{krizhevsky2012imagenet, simonyan2014very, he2016deep} usually involve millions of parameters and need billions of FLOPs for training and inference.
 The significant memory consumption and computational cost can make it intractable to deploy models to mobile, embedded hardware devices.
-To improve the computational and memory efficiency, various solutions have been proposed, including network pruning \cite{zhuang2018discrimination, he2017channel, li2017pruning}, low rank approximation of weights \cite{kim2015compression, zhang2016accelerating}, training a low-precision network \cite{zhou2017incremental, courbariaux2015binaryconnect, zhu2016trained, zhou2016dorefa} and efficient architecture design~\cite{guo2019single, howard2017mobilenets, zhang2017shufflenet}.
+To improve computing and memory efficiency, various solutions have been proposed, including network pruning \cite{zhuang2018discrimination, he2017channel, li2017pruning}, low rank approximation of weights \cite{kim2015compression, zhang2016accelerating}, training a low-precision network \cite{zhou2017incremental, courbariaux2015binaryconnect, zhu2016trained, zhou2016dorefa} and efficient architecture design~\cite{guo2019single, howard2017mobilenets, zhang2017shufflenet}.
 In this work, we follow the idea of training a low-precision network and our focus is to improve the training process of such a network.
-Thus, our work targets the problem of training network with both extremely low-bit weights and activations.
+Thus, our work targets the problem of training a network with both extremely low-bit weights and activations.

 The solutions proposed in this paper contain three components.
 They can be applied independently or jointly.
 The first component is the progressive quantization which consists of two schemes.
 The first strategy is to adopt a two-stage training process.
-At the first stage, only the weights of a network is quantized.
-After obtaining a sufficiently good solution of the first stage, the activation of the network is further required to be in low-precision and the network is trained again.
-Essentially, this two-step approach first solves a related sub-problem, i.e., training a network with only low-bit weights and the solution of the sub-problem provides a good initial point for training our target problem.
-Following the similar idea, we propose our second scheme by performing progressive training on the bit-width aspect of the network.
-Specifically, we incrementally train a serial of networks with the quantization bit-width (precision) gradually decreased from full-precision to the target precision.
+At the first stage, only the weights of a network are quantized.
+After obtaining a sufficiently good solution at the first stage, the activation of the network is further required to be in low-precision and the network is trained again.
+Essentially, this two-stage approach first solves a related sub-problem, i.e., training a network with only low-bit weights and the solution of the sub-problem provides a good initial point for training our target problem.
+Following the similar idea, we propose our second scheme by performing progressive training on the bitwidth aspect of the network.
+Specifically, we incrementally train a serial of networks with the quantization bitwidth (precision) gradually decreased from full-precision to the target precision.